NUKIB/misp/README.md

 ## Usage

 First, you have to install Docker.
 Follow [these manuals](https://docs.docker.com/engine/install/) how to install Docker on your machine.
 Windows, macOS, or Linux are supported.
+For Linux, you also need to install [Docker Compose V2](https://docs.docker.com/compose/cli-command/), on macOS or Windows is already included in Docker itself.
+Or you can use Docker Compose V1, but then you have to use all commands with a dash (so `docker-compose` instead of `docker compose`).

 ### Usage for testing